Dementia support in Sheffield during Coronavirus

 Ideas of ways to live well with dementia.
 Topics include routine, music, memory book, photos, sleep, weaving, relaxation, art, physical activity and poetry (new resources are added every week).

 Practical ideas for living with dementia (and caring for someone living with dementia) during social distancing.
 Topics and ideas include staying connected, what matters to you, history, art and music, crafts and hobbies, health and wellbeing, and a blog of new information.

-Cultural First Aid Kit: ideas for carers
+Cultural and Creative Kits: ideas for carers

 Guide to online activities for older adults during Covid19

 Ideas include activities and games on Tablet devices, online newspapers and magazines, livestreams, film, music and TV.

 The National Activities Providers Association